-After that, it was pretty straightforward from there. my nailer helped my knock out a few more assembly parts and then it’s time for more fun.
-If you ever want to see a full list of tools and supplies that I use, just HEAD HERE.
+After that, it was pretty straightforward from there.
+My nailer helped me knock out a few more assembly parts and then it’s time for more fun.

 Another bonus was that I found a set of four knobs out of my scrap stash.

 Now that everything’s assembled it’s time to bring on the paint.
 First, I wanted a dark base coat to work with, so I used this Rust-Oleum Flat Black paint.
-It took a couple of coats, but was done in a flash with my Small Spray Shelter and Turn Table.
+It took a couple of coats, but was done in a flash.

-Then, to add even more fun and whimsy, I used my Square Brush to add blue to the face plate.
+Then, to add even more fun and whimsy, I used my paint brush to add blue to the face plate.
 Last, I added red to the knobs and decorated the interior of the bread box.

 Let’s take a peek at my completed pretend play grill, shall we?